Medically reviewed by Drugs.com. Last updated on Jul 24, 2020.

 • Dysphagia: Avoid use in patients with current or prior history of dysphagia; condition may be exacerbated.

-• Administration: For subcutaneous use only.
+• Administration: For subcutaneous use only; do not inadvertently inject into an artery or vein (vascular injury may occur).
 Do not inject into or in close proximity (1 to 1.5 cm) of salivary glands, lymph nodes, or muscles.
 To avoid injury to the marginal mandibular nerve, do not inject above the inferior border of the mandible; do not inject within a region defined by a 1 to 1.5 cm line below the inferior border (from the angle of the mandible to the mentum); and only inject within the target submental fat treatment area.

 • Appropriate use: Screen patients for other causes of submental convexity/fullness (eg, thyromegaly, cervical adenopathy).
 Use caution in patients with prior submental surgical or aesthetic treatments; changes in anatomy or landmarks, presence of scar tissue may impact safe administration or aesthetic result.
 Carefully consider use in patients with excessive skin laxity or prominent platysmal bands or other conditions for which reduction of submental fat may be aesthetically undesirable.

 Monitor postinjection for submental area induration, pain or swelling or marginal mandibular nerve injury.

 Women of reproductive potential not using effective contraception were excluded from initial studies (McDiarmid 2014; Rzany 2014).

 Adverse events have been observed in some animal reproduction studies.
 Pregnant women were excluded from initial studies (McDiarmid 2014; Rzany 2014).